frame-technology/react-coding-challenge/README.md

 Although this is a basic exercise, we'll be looking for **simple, well-designed and tested code** in the submission.

-Submit your solution as a pull request on this repository.
+Submit your solution by tarballing up your repo and emailing it to jobs@frame.ai.
 Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

 Also, add the following info to your `README`: